Taylor Powell: Professional career

+Hamilton Tiger-Cats

 On May 17, 2023, Powell signed with the Hamilton Tiger-Cats.
 He made the team's active roster as the third-string quarterback following 2023 training camp and dressed in his first professional game on June 9, 2023, against the Winnipeg Blue Bombers.
 Following an injury to incumbent starter, Bo Levi Mitchell, in the second game of the season, Powell was elevated to the backup role behind Matthew Shiltz.
 However, Shiltz also suffered an injury in the fifth game of the season and Powell was pressed into his first game action on July 13, 2023.
 On his first pass attempt, he threw a 17-yard touchdown pass to Tim White.
 Powell finished the game having completed two of four passes for 47 yards and one touchdown.

 On July 17, 2023, head coach Orlondo Steinauer announced Powell as the starting quarterback for the game against the Toronto Argonauts on July 21, 2023.
 In his first start, he completed 27 of 41 pass attempts for 282 yards and one interception in the loss to the Argonauts.
 While Mitchell returned to start the next game, he was injured again and Powell started in the week after.
 Despite Shiltz becoming healthy, Powell remained the starter through to week 15.
 In week 16, Mitchell was healthy and returned to the roster, while Powell was moved to the injured list.